theyashwanthsai/DigitalGarden/public/static/home.md

 # Sai Yashwanth

 Welcome to my personal website.
-I am Sai Yashwanth, an engineer, builder and a writer (currently writing a book under Manning Publications).
+I am Sai Yashwanth, an engineer, builder and a writer.

-Currently working as a Research AI Engineer at Vuhosi, where I read a lot of papers and build AI products.
-I am also writing research papers, books and making videos about AI.
+I am currently working as an AI Research Engineer at Vuhosi (we are building a copilot for investors and founders), where I read a lot of papers and build ai agents.
+I am also writing research papers, books and making videos (sometimes) about AI.
+In my free time, I am learning gamedev using the godot engine.
+This is my hobby, the reason why I chose CS as my major (although I got sucked into other domains later).

-> Goal: Build local AGI from my bedroom. :P
+> Goal: Build local AGI from my bedroom :P

-I love building stuff with code, writing about it, playing football and working out (currently learning ring based moments, really love it).
-I believe in becoming "multidimensionally jacked" - body, mind, knowledge, skills, communication, finance.
+I love building stuff with code, writing, playing football and working out (currently learning calisthenics, really love it).
+I believe in the idea of becoming "multidimensionally jacked" - body, mind, knowledge, skills, communication, finance.
 The idea is to max out all aspects of life.
+Although I am very lazy and sometimes lack the motivation or the urge to take actions, I am actively trying to fix my life in this regard.

 ![line](https://user-images.githubusercontent.com/74038190/212284100-561aa473-3905-4a80-b561-0d28506553ee.gif)